flash62au/WiTcontroller/README.md

 - change facing of a loco in consist
 - nice to have:
   - specify functions as latching/non-latching
-- able to select from more than 10 locos in the roster
-- select from the server turnout/point list
-- select from the server route list
-- choose which SSID to connect to
-- type in an ip address and port
 - keep a list of ip addresses and ports if bonjour doesn't provide any

 Command menu:
-- 0-9 keys = pressing these directly will do whatever you want to app them to do  (see below)
+- 0-9 keys = pressing these directly will do whatever you has been preset in the sketch for them to do  (see \# below)
 - \* = Menu:  The button press following the \* is the actual command:
  - 1 = Add loco.
       - Followed by the loco number, followed by \# to complete.  e.g. to select loco 99 you would press '\*199\#'